Is Affiliate Marketing Dead? Here’s The Truth You Need to Know

 From April 21st, 2020, Amazon slashed affiliate commissions in a variety of categories, which left many people wondering whether affiliate marketing is still worth it.
 The reduction in commissions was upsetting for a lot of businesses and turned out to be nothing short of catastrophic for many others.

 However, as with everything else in life, there are always opportunities hidden in even the toughest hardships.
-And this is no different.
-The truth is that even with all of this going on, there are still countless marketers making it in the world of affiliate marketing.
+And this is no different if you move to learn affiliate marketing, the truth is that even with all of this going on, countless marketers are making it in the world of affiliate marketing.

 In fact, there are a lot of affiliate marketers who have proved their mettle again and again!